-This Is Why You’re Always So Tired
+ADHD and Sleep Problems: This is Why You’re Always Tired

 Sleep disturbances caused by ADHD have been overlooked for a number of reasons.
 Sleep problems did not fit neatly into the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM) requirement that all ADHD symptoms must be present by age 7.
 Sleep disturbances associated with ADHD generally appear later in life, at around age 12, on average.
-Consequently, the arbitrary age cutoff has prevented recognition of sleep disturbances in ADHD until recently, when studies of adults have become more common.
+Consequently, the arbitrary age cutoff has prevented recognition of night owls and sleep disturbances in ADHD until recently, when studies of adults have become more common.
 Just as ADHD does not go away at adolescence, it does not go away at night either.
 It continues to impair life functioning 24 hours a day.

 In early attempts to define the syndrome, sleep disturbances were briefly considered a criterion for ADHD, but were dropped from the symptoms list because evidence of them was thought to be too nonspecific.
 As research has expanded to include adults with ADHD, the causes and effects of sleeping disturbances have become clearer.

-The Four Big Sleep Issues
+The Four Big ADHD Sleep Problems

-No scientific literature on insomnia lists ADHD as a prominent cause of sleep disturbances.
+No scientific literature on sleep lists ADHD as a prominent cause of sleep disturbances.
 Most articles focus on sleep disturbance due to stimulant-class medications, rather than looking at ADHD as the cause.
 Yet adults with ADHD know that the connection between their condition and sleep problems is real.
 Sufferers often call it “perverse sleep” — when they want to be asleep, they are awake; when they want to be awake, they are asleep.

 The four most common sleep disturbances associated with ADHD are:

 About three-fourths of all adults with ADHD report inability to “shut off my mind so I can fall asleep at night.”
 Many describe themselves as “night owls” who get a burst of energy when the sun goes down.
 Others report that they feel tired throughout the day, but as soon as the head hits the pillow, the mind clicks on.
 Their thoughts jump or bounce from one worry to another.
-Unfortunately, many of these adults describe their thoughts as “racing,” prompting a misdiagnosis of bipolar mood disorder, when this is nothing more than the mental restlessness of ADHD.
+Unfortunately, many of these adults describe their thoughts as “racing,” prompting a misdiagnosis of a mood disorder, when this is nothing more than the mental restlessness of ADHD.

 Prior to puberty, 10 to 15 percent of children with ADHD have trouble getting to sleep.
 This is twice the rate found in children and adolescents who do not have ADHD.
 This number dramatically increases with age: 50 percent of children with ADHD have difficulty falling asleep almost every night by age 12 ½ by age 30, more than 70 percent of adults with ADHD report that they spend more than one hour trying to fall asleep at night.

-2. Restless Sleep
+2. Restless Sleep with ADHD

 When individuals with ADHD finally fall asleep, their sleep is restless.
 They toss and turn.
 They awaken at any noise in the house.
 They are so fitful that bed partners often choose to sleep in another bed.
 They often awake to find the bed torn apart and covers kicked onto the floor.
 Sleep is not refreshing and they awaken as tired as when they went to bed.

-3. Difficulty Waking
+3. Difficulty Waking Up with ADHD

 More than 80 percent of adults with ADHD in my practice report multiple awakenings until about 4 a.m.
 Then they fall into “the sleep of the dead,” from which they have extreme difficulty rousing themselves.